- Explore the rich medieval history of German cities and towns on a Main river cruise

 Explore the Main on a river cruise

 The historical heart of medieval Germany beckons on a Main river cruise.
 Discover everything the Main has to offer on our Cruise the Heart of Europe and our Medieval Germany River Cruise, both including guided tours, luxury cabins, and all meals on board included.
-Our Medieval Germany River Cruise for Solo Travellers is perfect for those travelling alone, too, and there are no single supplements to pay on our solo river cruises.

 If you have any questions, please do not hesitate to contact us.